How to Get a Personal Loan Without Proof of Income

 What is proof of income?

 When a lender underwrites a loan, one of its major focuses is determining how the borrower will pay back the loan.
-For most people, they'll repay their loan from the income from their regular paycheck.
+Most people will repay their loan from the income from their regular paycheck.
+These are verified through forms like pay stubs, bank statements and tax returns.
+These documents are used to assess a borrower’s ability to repay a loan.

 What types of people don't have proof of income?

-When you don't have a traditional job, it is much harder to document your income than it is for someone with a traditional paycheck.
+When you don't have a traditional job, it’s much harder to document your income than it is for someone with a traditional paycheck.
 The people in this situation generally include:

 • Freelancers